feureau/Feureau-Digital-Library/Philosophy/Thomas Munro - Arts and their Interrelations.md

 In an art museum, it is the decorative quality of a cup or chair-not its usefulness-which admits it to the galleries as art.

 "Decorative" has a broad and a narrow sense.
 Broadly, it is almost synonymous with "aesthetic' or "beautiful."
 It means, says Webster, "pleasing or intended to please by harmonious adaptation of pattern, line, color, rhythm, etc., to imposed restrictions, such as space, position, length, etc." This would apply to most painting and sculpture; even music and literature are sometimes called decorative.
 But in the narrower sense, "decorative" is opposed to representative: "distinguished (continues Webster) from realistic, representative, and expressive; as, the decorative character of Gothic sculpture."
-But painting and sculpture can be decorative and, at the same time, realistic, representative, and expressive, as in the works of Tintoretto
+But painting and sculpture can be decorative and, at the same time, realistic, representative, and expressive, as in the works of Tintoretto and Donatello.

-!* Op. cit., p.
-59.

-DIFFERENT KINDS OF ART 123

-and Donatello.
 These categories are all overlapping.
-Pictures and statues are most likely to be classed under "decorative arts" in a

-museum when they are small and made of materials possessing intrinsically decorative properties, such as gold, silver, enamel, jade, crystal, ivory, or silk; especially when the emphasis in style is on design rather than on representation.
+Pictures and statues are most likely to be classed under "decorative arts" in a museum when they are small and made of materials possessing intrinsically decorative properties, such as gold, silver, enamel, jade, crystal, ivory, or silk; especially when the emphasis in style is on design rather than on representation.
 Medieval manuscript illuminations and tapestries are often so classed, and likewise small, sculptured figures in wood or gilt bronze.
 In other words, if the object possesses marked decorative qualities, it can be placed in this class regardless of whether it is also representative or utilitarian.

 Architecture is commonly excluded, aside from occasional small, detached bits such as capitals of columns and ornamental friezes.
 This, in spite of the fact that it is obviously decorative in both the broad and narrow senses.
 By no definition of "decorative" can furniture be consistently included and architecture not.
 Once more, the exclusion is due to no theoretical reasoning, but is made on grounds of custom and convenience.
 "Decorative arts" really means, in practice, "minor decorative arts," and is often worded so.

 Major and minor, greater and lesser arts.
 What is meant by calling architecture a major art, and pottery or jewelry a minor art?
 Buildings are usually large; cups and necklaces small.
 This is an important factor in museum classification, since few original works of architecture can be brought into the galleries.
 Hence they are treated apart from other decorative arts.

 But there is more than this to the concept of major and minor.
 Songs, poems, and pictures are not especially large, but music, poetry, and painting are traditionally "major arts."
-In Renaissance Italy, the arts were divided into maggiore and minore, these terms being applied to the guilds or corporations which carried on the various industries.""
-The antithesis between major and minor came to imply a difference in rank or importance among the arts from a standpoint of aesthetic value.""
+In Renaissance Italy, the arts were divided into maggiore and minore, these terms being applied to the guilds or corporations which carried on the various industries.
+(Cf. Colvin, "Art," loc. cit.)
+The antithesis between major and minor came to imply a difference in rank or importance among the arts from a standpoint of aesthetic value.
+(Major: "Greater in dignity, rank, or importance; superior in quality or position; as, major poets" (Webster).)
 Colvin defines "fine art'" as consisting of "the five greater arts of architecture, sculpture, painting, music, and poetry, with a number of minor or subsidiary arts, of which dancing and the drama are among the most ancient and universal."
 This evidently implies an evaluation of the arts as to their relative importance.
-It is a way of

-1" Cf. Colvin, "Art," loc. cit.

-'* Major: "Greater in dignity, rank, or importance; superior in quality or position; as, major poets" (Webster).

-124 THE ARTS AND THEIR INTERRELATIONS

-eulogizing certain arts as grand and noble, and disparaging others as trivial by comparison. f,
+It is a way of eulogizing certain arts as grand and noble, and disparaging others as trivial by comparison.

 Such an attitude is one more survival of the ancient, aristocratic prejudice in favor of certain arts and against others.
 It is reinforced by professional snobbishness today, so that teachers and connoisseurs of painting and sculpture often look down upon the "minor decorative arts," and relegate them to a humble place in the aesthetic hierarchy.
 It has harmful effects in education, in that students have been led to overcrowd the fields of painting and sculpture, overstress them in studying art history, admire mediocre examples of them, and correspondingly neglect the values of useful or decorative art.
 Wholesale grouping of the useful arts as "minor" leads to the quite erroneous assumption that no chair or cup, however good, can possibly be as "great art" as an oil painting.
 Dubious arguments have been brought forward to show that the "minor arts" are incapable of lofty intellectual and spiritual content; but these will not stand scrutiny.
-The Orient and medieval Europe expressed some of their loftiest symbolism in bronze utensils, stained glass, wood-carving, goldwork, enameling, and other mediums which we call "minor." '* What is "minor" to us today may have been "major" in some other age or culture, and vice versa.
+The Orient and medieval Europe expressed some of their loftiest symbolism in bronze utensils, stained glass, wood-carving, goldwork, enameling, and other mediums which we call "minor."
+(A. Coomaraswamy points out that, in Indian aesthetic theory, no distinction of kind was made as between fine and decorative, free or servile art.
+Lists of arts "embrace every kind of skilled activity, from music, painting, and weaving to horsemanship, cookery, and the practice of magic, without distinction of rank, all being equally of angelic origin."
+(The Trensformation of Nature in Art.
+Cambridge: Harvard U. Press, 1934, p.
+9.))
+What is "minor" to us today may have been "major" in some other age or culture, and vice versa.
 How can we call stained glass a minor art in the middle ages, or mosaic in the Byzantine period?
 Architecture is a minor art for the nomadic Persian tribe, and rug-weaving a major one.
 As a rule, such judgments should be limited to specific cultural contexts.
 To be sure, against a background of world history, architecture looms up as a mighty art, and so do sculpture, painting, music, and poetry.
 But to disparage dancing and the drama is to reveal a failure to appreciate their own tremendous roles in cultural history; their power to express important human ideas and aspirations.

 In short, to call certain arts "greater" or "major," and other "minor," is ambiguous and full of dubious implications.
 It should not be done in a wholesale, absolutistic way, as if certain arts were intrinsically and permanently better than others.
-Such terms can

-� A. Coomaraswamy points out that, in Indian aesthetic theory, no distinction of kind was made as between fine and decorative, free or servile art.
-Lists of arts "embrace every kind of skilled activity, from music, painting, and weaving to horsemanship, cookery, and the practice of magic, without distinction of rank, all being equally of angelic origin."
-(The Trensformation of Nature in Art.
-Cambridge: Harvard U. Press, 1934, p.
-9.)

-DIFFERENT KINDS OF ART 12$

-properly be used to imply that works of certain arts are (a) physically

-smaller, or (b) less important in a particular culture-pattern.
-The meaning intended should be clearly shown."
+Such terms can properly be used to imply that works of certain arts are (a) physically smaller, or (b) less important in a particular culture-pattern.
+The meaning intended should be clearly shown.
+(Santayana speaks of "the smaller plastic arts."
+(Reason in Art, p.
+122.))

 Crafts; handicrafts; arts and crafts.
 These terms are all used at present as roughly equivalent to "minor useful and decorative arts" with additional stress on the fact of hand manufacture as opposed to large-scale, machine production.
 There are borderline cases: a piece of realistic sculpture, such as a small wood-carving, may be classed as "craftwork" simply because it is small, and whittled crudely by a rural or provincial artist.
 But most handicrafts are expected to produce small useful articles, such as rugs, quilts, baskets, pottery, metal trays, etc.